Go on to Part Seven

 Oct.
 1 Neuchatel, Switzerland Temple du Bas

 A tape of this show also exists.
 Banco opened the show, which was reportedly only the second major rock concert to be held in Neuchatel.
 Temple du Bas was a beautiful old church that had just recently been renovated.
-As a rider in their contract, the band had listed certain electrical requirements.
-The promoter told them during soundcheck that he was unable to honor their request.
-That evening, when he walked into the dressing room, the promoter saw the roadies dressed in the band members' stage clothes.
+As a rider in their contract, the band had listed certain electrical safety features be installed.
+The promoter told them during soundcheck that the building had brand new wiring, due to the renovation, and the band’s concerns were unfounded.
+However, that evening, when he walked into the dressing room, the promoter saw the roadies dressed in the band members' stage clothes.
 The roadies told him that, because of unsafe wiring, the group would not play and the roadies would take their places.
-The promoter broke into tears, at which time the roadies admitted it was all a bit of English humor.
+The promoter was horrified, at which time the roadies admitted it was all a bit of English humor.
 In actuality, the members of Giant were quite touched by the lavishly catered affair the promotor and his friends had provided them in their dressing room.
 Derek was even moved enough to thank them publicly from the stage during the concert.
-Apparently, the band played loudly enough this night to be easily heard outside in the street, where some fans stayed and enjoyed the music.
+Apparently, the band played loudly enough this night to be easily heard outside in the street, where some fans stayed and enjoyed the music, no doubt also enjoying the annual wine festival going on at the time.
+Multiple press reports were favorable to Giant’s set, with one singling out Ray’s violin solo in particular.
+This reviewer was enamored by Ray’s trick of finishing by placing his instrument on the floor and walking off while the violin notes continued to sound.

 Neuchatel flyer and roadies setting up the stage Oct.
 1, 1976